 I've never really stopped peeking through grates at life going on around me.
 And the best places for me to write are still small and private.

-I'm the small one in the corner.
+That's me in the corner.